Who is TechAbstract?

 Unlike some R&DTI specialists, we welcome software-based applications.
 In fact, we specialize in software applications.
 Don’t believe anyone who tells you that software R&D Tax Incentive applications are risky.
 See Software R&D Tax Incentive applications – are they risky?

-Jamie Collins, the director of TechAbstract, is a mechanical engineer and registered tax agent for the R&D Tax Incentive and prior to the formation of TechAbstract was an auditor of the R&D Tax Concession for AusIndustry until 2009.
+Jamie Collins, the founder and director of TechAbstract, is a mechanical engineer and registered tax agent for the R&D Tax Incentive and prior to the formation of TechAbstract was an auditor of the R&D Tax Concession for AusIndustry until 2009.

 His engineering and commercial background from manufacturing, scientific instrumentation, automotive products, logistics, and training/assessment coupled with the time at AusIndustry ensures that TechAbstract has the real-world, practical experience to understand a very broad range of businesses and their projects and to identify and assess eligibility and determine the available benefit to them from the R&D Tax Incentive.